Computer Science

 COMPUTER SCIENCE 171—INTRODUCTION TO COMPUTER SCIENCE II (QR)

-Fall.
+Fall or Spring.
 Credit, three hours.
-Prerequisite: Permission of instructor.
+Prerequisite: Computer Science 170.
 Emphasis is on the use and implementation of data structures, fundamental algorithms with introductory algorithm analysis, and object-oriented design and programming with Java.

 COMPUTER SCIENCE 224—FOUNDATIONS OF COMPUTER SCIENCE (QR)